palon7/monaparty-app-proposal/1-nft-image-spec.md

 ### Losing Files on IPFS

-This standard limits the destination of images to storage on IPFS, but there is a high risk that files on IPFS will disappear unless they are correctly pinned.
+This standard limits the destination of images to storage on IPFS, but that files on IPFS will disappear unless they are correctly pinned.

 However, the same problem is common to NFTs such as Ethereum, and this risk could occur even when stored outside of IPFS.